xkfan/xkfan.github.io/private/english-writing.md

 **it is reasonable to ask why protection mechanisms** that prevent buffer overflow **are not in widespread use**.
 **There are a number of barriers to adoption that have been identified, including:**

+## Acknowledgements

+This paper and project would not have been possible without the contributions of numerous other individuals.
+We express our gratitude to all.
+We also acknowledge the Google Visiting Researcher Program for supporting the third author at the early times of MLIR.